Rest Craft

 About the Fellowship

-Rest Craft Conjure is a care-centered fellowship designed for artists and scholars whose practices are shaped by diasporic histories, lived experience, and a commitment to ethical making.
+Rest Craft Conjure Fellowship is a rest-centered program designed for artists-researchers whose practices are shaped by diasporic histories, lived experience, and a commitment to ethical making.

 We are interested in projects that move slowly, listen deeply, and resist extractive timelines.
 All creative forms and disciplines are welcome, including but not limited to archiving, writing, installation, music, performance, film, and new media.